Mansa Nettey

-Mrs. Nettey has over 19 years experience in the banking sector and she has held various senior roles in corporate and institutional banking.
+Nettey has over 20 years experience in the banking sector and she has held various senior roles in corporate and institutional banking.
 She is on the board of directors at Standard Chartered Bank Nigeria Limited and on the Standard Chartered Bank Ghana Limited board as an executive director.
 She is the founder of the Leukemia Project Foundation in Ghana.
 It was set up after she battled with leukemia for some years.